cmsamaaa/govtech-tap-2023/README.md

 - `maritalStatus` is constrained to standard options of 'Single', 'Married', 'Divorced', 'Widowed'.
 - Same as the reason before, these constraints are put in place to ensure that users do not enter invalid values, thus allowing us to accurately filter the information by these fields when necessary.
 ### Architecture Decisions
-When I received the email notifying me of this assessment, I spontaneously decided on NodeJs as it is very a rather popular JavaScript runtime environment being widely used today.
+When I received the email notifying me of this assessment, I spontaneously decided on Node.js as it is very a rather popular JavaScript runtime environment being widely used today.
 However, I wanted to challenge myself, as I have had prior experiences writing in JavaScript.
 This is when I decided to write this program in an unfamiliar language (as an opportunity for me to learn).

-TypeScript, which is often deemed as the more "reliable" JavaScript, while still being able to work with NodeJs, the Express.js framework, and it works well with a popular non-relational database, MongoDB.
+TypeScript, which is often deemed as the more "reliable" JavaScript, while still being able to work with Node.js, the Express.js framework, and it works well with a popular non-relational database, MongoDB.
 TypeScript allows for easier code refactoring, better readability due to specifying strict types and its support of OOP paradigm.